James Stillman: Biography

 Stillman was born on June 9, 1850, to Charles Stillman (1810–1875) and Elizabeth Pamela Goodrich in Brownsville, Texas, a town founded by his father.
 Both of his parents were born in Wethersfield, Connecticut.
 Charles Stillman had significant business interests which James acquired in 1872.
 He expanded those to control of sixteen Texas banks and a significant land holdings in the Rio Grande Valley, particularly Corpus Christi and Kerrville, Texas.
 Stillman was an investor in a Fractional Warrant of the Baltimore & Ohio Railroad.

 Along with Edward Henry Harriman, Jacob Henry Schiff and William Rockefeller, he controlled the most important Texas railroads (including the Texas and Pacific Railway, the Southern Pacific Railroad, the International-Great Northern Railroad, the Union Pacific Southern Railway, the St. Louis, Brownsville and Mexico Railway, and the Mexican National Railroad).

 In 1876, Stillman supported Porfirio Díaz's overthrow of the government of Mexico by the Revolution of Tuxtepec.

 He was chairman of the board of directors of the National City Bank and retired in 1908.

-He died on March 15, 1918, at his home on 9 East 72nd Street in Manhattan, New York.
+He died on March 15, 1918, at his home at 9 East 72nd Street.
 His funeral was at St. Bartholomew's Episcopal Church, New York.